 Margaret Riche was GRACE's Public Service Scholar for the 2011-2012 school year.
 Riche graduated with a Bachelor of Arts degree from Hunter College, where she studied public service, creative writing and participated in the interdisciplinary Thomas Hunter Honors program.
-Vegan since 2008, Margaret believes that a sustainable future begins with compassion, educated choices and ethical consumption.
+Vegan since 2008, Margaret believes that a sustainable future begins with compassion, educated choices and community action.

 While each immigrant story carries its own unique lessons for modern life, in the case of the Irish Diaspora, one of the most useful takeaways lies in the tragic role that unsustainable agricultural practices played in leading to the mass starvation and exodus of the Irish people.

 In the face of many challenges, a genuine - and inspiring - food movement working toward that system is flourishing.
 Nowhere was this more apparent than in the heart of New York City at this year's Just Food Conference.